Undertone0809/P3G/README.md

 Your next Python package needs a bleeding-edge project structure.
 </div>

 > This version is fork from [https://github.com/TezRomacH/python-package-template](https://github.com/TezRomacH/python-package-template).
 As a comparison, the current project provides better compatibility with Windows and faster lint construction.
+And a more lightweight way to create.

 ## TL;DR